MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 # 05 – Kubernetes

-Covers the basic K8s concepts: pods, services, ingress, CRDs, and commands.
+Core K8s topics: pods, services, ingress, CRDs, and debugging.

 ## Table of Contents
 1. Deploying a New Application